Irish Mercantile Marine during World War II: Imports

 Although Ireland had a surplus of food, some foods were not grown in Ireland, as the climate was unsuitable.
 Only small plots of wheat were cultivated.
 A series of orders for compulsory tillage were enacted, with the threat that those who did not put their fields to wheat would have their land confiscated.
 In 1939, 235000 acre of wheat were planted; by 1945 this had increased to 662000 acre.
 Yet, a shortfall remained and imports were required.Clashes between smugglers and Customs were commonplace.
-In 1940 the infamous "Battle of Dowra" took place on the border of Leitrim and Fermanagh.
+In 1940 the infamous "Battle of Dowra" took place on the border of counties Leitrim and Fermanagh.
 Revenue crews from Blacklion and Glenfarne intercepted over one hundred men with donkey loads of smuggled flour.
 Unwilling to part with their bounty, the smugglers used cudgels, boots, stones and fists in the ensuing struggle.
 Most of the flour was destroyed in the fray and some Revenue people were injured.

 Early in 1942, the Allies restricted wheat deliveries to Ireland.
 In return, the Irish threatened to withhold the export of Guinness beer.
 To the great annoyance of David Gray, the United States Ambassador to Ireland, Ireland received 30,000 tons of wheat.
 Gray complained of a waste of "a vital necessity for what Americans regard at the best as a luxury and at worst a poison".